77kio/AnatomyForArtists/Home.md

 Note that this anatomy is only a foundation, and an anatomy board of real and drawn naked bodies is definitely needed.

-🡒 Or go back to the overarching [3DArtistsHandbook](https://github.com/Epicrex/3DArtistsHandbook/wiki) wiki

 # Table Of Content
 - Muscles
 - Fat regions